Business & Product Operations

 I understand how products get built.

 11+ years inside a global hardware product organization, and an engineer by training.
 I have run new-product launches end to end and built the governance that lets programs move faster.
-A CPO's chief of staff has to speak product fluently.
-I do.
+I speak product and operations fluently, and translate between them.

 A $15M product forecast.
 The full concept-to-launch lifecycle.
 Governance and SOPs that compressed time-to-market.